loxilb-io/loxilbdocs/docs/run.md

   loxilb docker relies on docker's macvlan driver for achieving this.
 The following is an example of creating macvlan network and using with loxilb

 ```
-# Create a mac-vlan (on an underlying interface e.g. enp0s3)
+# Create a mac-vlan (on an underlying interface e.g. enp0s3).
+# Subnet used for mac-vlan is usually the same as underlying interface
 docker network create -d macvlan -o parent=enp0s3   --subnet 172.30.1.0/24   --gateway 172.30.1.254 --aux-address 'host=172.30.1.193’ llbnet

 # Run loxilb docker with the created macvlan